Exanthiax/Exanthiax-Docs/configuration/how-to-make-a-reward.md

 # How to make a Reward

-Rewards are what the players earn for tiering up the BattlePass.
+Rewards are what the players earn for tiering up the battlepass.
 Without rewards, what would be the point?
 Thanks to libreforge, rewards don't have to just be some XP, some currency, an item.
 They can be Potion Effects, stat multipliers, and much more.
 Rewards are really easy to setup, and they are totally reusable.

 ## Default configs
 The default configs can be found here.